Chromozon/Q2JumpRefresh/msets.md

 ## rocket
 Allows a player to pick up and shoot rocket launchers instead of them acting as map finish.

-To enable this setting, set value = 1.
+To enable, set value = 1.

 ## hyperblaster
 Allows a player to pick up and shoot hyperblasters instead of them acting as map finish.

-To enable this setting, set value = 1.
+To enable, set value = 1.

 ## bfg
 Allows a player to pick up and shoot BFGs instead of them acting as map finish.

-To enable this setting, set value = 1.
+To enable, set value = 1.